 7. Family Feud Strikeout Card Game

 The Family Feud Strikeout Card Game is a survey question showdown—starring your family members as feuding teams!
 Similar to the popular TV game show, this card game poses survey questions and penalizes teams with strikes for incorrect answers.
 Get three strikes, and your team is out!
 Recommended for ages 10 and up, Family Feud Strikeout can be adapted for younger players in a team play format, as well as modified to be a two-player game.

 8. Grandpa Beck’s Cover Your Assets

 Collect and protect valuable assets—and attempt to steal your opponents’ assets—as you strive to be the first player to earn $1 million in Grandpa Beck’s Cover Your Assets.
 Fast-paced and fun for the whole family, Grandpa Beck’s Cover Your Assets can be played by 2 to 8 players in around 30 minutes, making it a great after-dinner activity that will have your crew racing to get the dishes done.
 Recommended for children 7 and up.

-If you like the card game Hearts, then you’ll love Don’t Touch My Jewels, a sparkling twist on a classic card game where players must work together in teams in order to trump their opponents.
-Recommended for ages 8 and up, Don’t Touch My Jewels is easy to learn and is great for teaching critical thinking skills.
+If you like the card game Cover Your Assetts, then you’ll love Goat Lords, a sparkling twist on a classic card game where players must work to. become the Lord of the Goats.
+Recommended for ages 8 and up, Goat Lords is easy to learn and is great for teaching critical thinking skills.
 You’ll definitely want to add this gem to your family game night treasure chest!

 10. Monopoly Deal